enkidevs/curriculum/javascript/core/array-methods/how-to-merge-two-arrays.md

 ---

-# How to merge two arrays
+# How to Merge Two Arrays

 ---